SciComp Inc. Newsletter

 Need more information on the SciComp Bond Calculator?
 Contact SciComp sales.

-The Standard Convertible Bond Pricing Model (SCB) is an off-the-shelf solution that employs a partial differential equation (PDE) methodology for valuing a full range of convertible bonds.
+The Ultimate Convertible Bond Pricing Model is an off-the-shelf solution that employs a partial differential equation (PDE) methodology for valuing a full range of convertible bonds.
 SCB accurately captures dividends and provides much smoother and faster convergence than tree-based approaches.
 SCB provides comprehensive support for CBs with the standard range of features including:

 - Fixed, proportional, or mixed fixed/proportional dividend models.